programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 ## Start "Sonnets" Project

-Start OpenRefine, select *Create project*, and Get Data From *Clipboard*.
+Start OpenRefine and select *Create project*.
+Refine can import data from a wide variety of formats and sources, from a local Excel file to web accessible RDF.
+One often over looked method is the *Clipboard*, which allows entering data via copy & paste.
-Paste this URL into the text box:
+Click Get Data From *Clipboard*, and paste this URL into the text box:

 ```
 http://programminghistorian.github.io/ph-submissions/assets/fetch-and-parse-data-with-openrefine/pg1105.html